Shobika187/Huffman-Coding/README.md

 ```

-# Calculate frequency of occurrence
+# Print the characters and its huffmancode

 ```
 while len(nodes)>1: